-Although the solution has the same form as before \eqref{eq_app:gn_pinv_solution}, its interpretation is fundamentally different, as we did not use a linear least-squares solution, but a minimum norm solution instead.
+Although the solution has the same form as before \eqref{eq_app:gn_pinv_solution}, its interpretation is fundamentally different, as we did not use a linear least-squares solution, but a MN solution instead.
 In the under-parameterized case considered before, the parameter update $\Delta \vt$ will not be able to drive $\vd^{(m+1)}$ to zero (in the linearized model).
-In the over-parameterized case however, there exist many solutions for $\Delta \vt$ that drive $\vd^{(m+1)}$ exactly to zero, and GN picks the minimum-norm solution \eqref{eq_app:gn_mn_solution}.
+In the over-parameterized case however, there exist many solutions for $\Delta \vt$ that drive $\vd^{(m+1)}$ exactly to zero, and GN picks the MN solution \eqref{eq_app:gn_mn_solution}.

 With this interpretation, we see clearly the connection to DFC.
 In DFC, the feedback controller drives the network activations (i.e., finds an `activation update' solution) such that the output of the network reaches its target $\ve{r}_L^*$ (i.e., the error $\vd^{(m+1)}$ is driven to zero).
-When Condition \ref{con:Q_GN} holds, this activation update solution is the minimum-norm solution.
-Furthermore, when Condition \ref{con:magnitude_r} holds, this minimum-norm activation update results also in a minimum-norm parameter update $\Delta W_{i,\sss}$ \eqref{eq:update_W_ss}.
+When Condition \ref{con:Q_GN} holds, this activation update solution is the MN solution.
+Furthermore, when Condition \ref{con:magnitude_r} holds, this MN activation update results also in a MN parameter update $\Delta W_{i,\sss}$ \eqref{eq:update_W_ss}.

-\paragraph{Unique properties of GN with mini-batch size 1.} As discussed in the previous paragraph, GN optimization with a mini-batch size of 1 can best be interpreted as \textit{minimum-norm} optimization.
-This minimum-norm optimization has not yet been studied extensively and many of its unique properties need to be discovered still.
-In this paragraph, we elaborate on one particular property of minimum-norm optimization, which motivated us to include the nonlinearity $\phi$ into the update for $W_i$ \eqref{eq:W_dynamics}.